dkpro/dkpro-tc/pages/DKProTcBasics_1_0_0.md

 // The experiment builder lets the user wire an experiment with few steps ExperimentBuilder builder = new ExperimentBuilder();

- // Setup - providing all parameters and machine learning adapters that are used for an experiment
+// Setup - providing all parameters and machine learning adapters that are used for an experiment builder.experiment(ExperimentType.TRAIN_TEST, "trainTest")
-        builder.experiment(ExperimentType.TRAIN_TEST, "trainTest")
        .dataReaderTrain(getReaderTrain())
        .dataReaderTest(getReaderTest())
        .preprocessing(getPreprocessing())
        .featureSets(featureSet)
        .learningMode(LearningMode.SINGLE_LABEL)
        .featureMode(FeatureMode.DOCUMENT)
        .machineLearningBackend(
-                        //an example how to configure an execution of four classifiers in a setup.
+       // an example how to configure an execution of four classifiers in a setup.
        // DKPro TC will run the feature extraction and use each classifier new MLBackend(new XgboostAdapter(), "objective=multi:softmax"),
                      new MLBackend(new WekaAdapter(), SMO.class.getName(), "-C", "1.0", "-K",
                                                       PolyKernel.class.getName() + " " + "-C -1 -E 2"),
                      new MLBackend(new LiblinearAdapter(), "-s", "4", "-c", "100"),
-                        new MLBackend(new LibsvmAdapter(), "-s", "1", "-c", "1000", "-t", "3"))
+                     new MLBackend(new LibsvmAdapter(), "-s", "1", "-c", "1000", "-t", "3"));
 	// Execute the experiment
         builder.run();